Edmonton city councillors may soon be prevented from hiring family members | CBC News

 Under the policy, relatives would include children, parents, sisters, brothers, common-law spouses, step-parents, step-children, legal guardians or anyone who lives with a councillor on a permanent basis.

-Part of a new human resources management policy, the recommendation will now be sent to city council for final approval at its next meeting.
+Part of a new human resources management policy, the recommendation will now be sent to city council for final approval at its next meeting in May.

 Coun.
 Andrew Knack said the policy would prevent potential conflicts.